-Oklahoma State University was founded as Oklahoma Agricultural and Mechanical College on Dec.
+Oklahoma State University (https://go.okstate.edu/about-osu/history.html) was founded as Oklahoma Agricultural and Mechanical College on Dec.
 25, 1890, just 20 months after the Land Run of 1889.
 When the first students assembled for class on Dec.
 14, 1891, no buildings, books or curriculum existed.
-This land-grant institution has held true to its mission of instruction, extension and research.